dcflw/codemirror-lang-dentaku/README.md

   callParenthesesMissing: string;
   /** This variable is not defined. */
   undefinedVariable: string;
+  /** Expected exactly that many parameters, found this many. */
+  expectedExactArgumentCount: (count: number) => string;
-  /** Expected at least one parameter in a function call. */
+  /** Expected at least that many parameters, found this many. */
-  expectedAtLeastOneParameter: string;
+  expectedMinimumArgumentCount: (count: number) => string;
-  /** Expected that many parameters, found this many. */
+  /** Expected between that and that many parameters, found this many. */
+  expectedArgumentCountRange: (
+    actualCount: number,
+    minCount: number,
+    maxCount: number
-  parameterCountMismatch: (thatMany: number, thisMany: number) => string;
+  ) => string;
 }
 ```